Twisted Fourier(-Stieltjes) spaces and amenability: Acknowledgements

 \section{Acknowledgements}

-We, the authors, are grateful to Victor Losert for his patient answers to numerous questions of the authors regarding his own solution to the error in \cite[Proposition 1]{Losert}, to Zhong-Jin Ruan for kindly sharing his unpublished manuscript \cite{Ruan-unpub}, and to Anthony To-Ming Lau, Nico Spronk for valuable discussions and informations.
+We, the authors, are grateful to Victor Losert for his patient answers to numerous questions of the authors regarding his own solution to the error in \cite[Proposition 1]{Losert}, to Zhong-Jin Ruan for kindly sharing his unpublished manuscript \cite{Ruan-unpub}, to Matthew Daws for kindly communicating to us the standard form of twisted group von Neumann algebras, and to Anthony To-Ming Lau, Nico Spronk for valuable discussions and information.
+X. Xiong is supported by the National Natural Science Foundation of China, No. 12371138 and No. W2441002.